MoonZoon/MoonZoon/docs/frontend.md

 ```

 - `view` represents the root container for the web page.
 - `viewport` represents a part of the _view_ currently visible by the user.
-It could be used for scrolling and to write responsive elements.
+It could be used for scrolling and to help with writing responsive elements.
 - The _view/viewport_ concept will be probably used for scrollable elements, too.

+---

 ## Built-in libraries / API
 - They will be probably written as standalone crates or they'll need to be activated by feature flags.